-As the overall number of space launches increases, the number of rideshare opportunities has also increased, directly contributing to the increase in CubeSat launches from under 100 cumulatively by 2013 to over 1800 by 2022.
-Increased access to space has enabled many entities, such as higher education universities, to enter the small satellite development space.
+As the overall number of space launches increases, the number of rideshare opportunities has also increased, directly contributing to the increase in CubeSat launches from under 100 cumulatively by 2013 to over 1800 by 2022 [1].
+This increased access to space has enabled many entities, such as higher education universities, to enter the small satellite development space.
 However, developing small satellites comes with many challenges, especially at the university level.
 Even though launch opportunities have decreased in cost, funding issues, along with a lack of overall experience and a high turnover rate of students, lead to projects that are rushed, lack redundancy, and lack adequate testing.
 These issues permeate to the subsystem level and affect their reliability and robustness.

-The lack of student experience and knowledge is especially apparent in flight software (FSW) development, as FSW is often considered a 'black box' due to how difficult it can be to develop.
+This issue is especially apparent for flight software (FSW) development, as FSW is often considered a black box due to its inherent lack of physical manipulation.
 At the university level, the tools and framework to start writing FSW are often non-existent.
-This results in missions that have to develop tools and infrastructure before they can even begin development.
+This results in missions that have to develop tools and infrastructure before they can even begin to design the FSW.
 This additional work further exacerbates the issues many small satellite missions face and leads to additional cost and schedule overruns.
-One way to mitigate this issue is to use software frameworks that provide much of the basic development tooling and design the software to be as simple, yet robust, as possible.
-Reducing the complexity of the design eases the burden on software developers but also simplifies the lives of mission operators who, more often than not, were not involved with the development of the FSW.
+One way to mitigate this issue is to design the software developers but also simplifies the lives of mission operators who, more often than not, were not involved with the development of the FSW.
 As a result, spending a significant amount of time meticulously planning out a software design can decrease overall development time and help university-level teams stick to their tight schedules.